Day Trading Salary – How Much Can Top Traders Make [Plus Video]

-What do you think your odds of success are if you only have 80k in an account for you to survive this two to three year learning period?
+What do you think your odds of success are if you only have 80k in an account for you to survive this two to three-year learning period?

 Most of it has very little to do with the type of profession we have chosen or how good we are at this game.
-It just comes down to do you have enough cash on hand to make it to the promise land at the very top category of day traders who beat the other 90% on a daily basis.
+It just comes down preserving enough capital to survive until you find consistency.

 Pause – Wait a Minute

 At this point, you are likely thinking all you need is a large sum of money, and all of your day trading salary problems are solved.

 If this last sentence describes how you are feeling, you are still going through the “Dreamer” phase of trading.
 This is where we all sit back and calculate compounded interest coming our way.

 We’ve all played this game – be honest.